MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 You cannot disable A/V communications if a user is currently enabled for remote call control, Enterprise Voice, and/or Internet Protocol private branch exchange (IP-PBX) soft phone routing.
 > [!WARNING]
->This parameter will not be available for Teams only tenants from version 3.0.0 onwards.
+> This parameter is not available for Teams Only tenants from version 3.0.0 onwards.

 ```yaml